mbabynames search ✿

 Rosie Genevieve

-Rosie, meaning "noble and strong", pairs with Genevieve, meaning "woman of the people".
+Rosie, meaning "rose", pairs with Genevieve, meaning "woman of the people".
 The meanings point in complementary directions.
 Rosie is 1 syllable.
 Genevieve at 3 adds length and rhythm.

 Rosie Rose